Homemade Sweet and Sour Sauce: Better Than Any Restaurant Version

 Sweet and Sour Chicken and Sweet and Sour Shrimp are two classic American-style Chinese take-out dishes that immediately come to mind, but there are many others.

-Many people like to use the sauce for dipping.
+Many people like to dip their food in the sauce.
 Eggrolls, dumplings, fried wontons, chicken nuggets, and even samosas taste better when dunked in sweet and sour sauce.

 For a deliciously crispy and healthy side dish that even your kids will love, try lightly coating broccoli or cauliflower with sweet and sour sauce and then cooking in the air fryer at 400 degrees for 8 to 9 minutes.